-6We experimented with selecting a 10 percent random sample of all loans from the dataset, but all the results were not statistically different.
+6We experimented with selecting a 10 percent random sample of all loans from the dataset, and all the results were statistically indistinguishable across these methodologies.

 7In what follows, we use the terms "FICO credit score" and "credit score" interchangeably.

 8Debt in DTI refers to the flow debt payment rather than a stock of debt.